asos-callumtrounce/asos-callumtrounce/README.md

 ## Hi :wave:,
-My name is Callum, a **Senior II iOS Engineer** on the Web and Apps Team.
+My name is Callum, **Staff Engineering Lead** on **iOS Core**, **E-commerce Foundations**

 I joined ASOS in July 2019.

-I previously worked at a start-up digital agency as an iOS Developer, where I assisted in scaling the iOS Engineering Team.
+I previously worked at a start-up digital agency as an iOS Developer, where I assisted in scaling the iOS Engineering Team, and ran a cross functional squad of engineers.

 I have the experience and background working in a fast-paced environment in cross-functional teams, operating across multiple tech stacks and communicating with internal/external stakeholders.

 ---